seunghunlee918/seunghunlee918.github.io/index.markdown

 ---

 <p><span style="font-size:13pt;">
-I have recently graduated with a Ph.D. in Economics from Columbia University.
-From August 2024 to July 2025, I will be a HKUST-SNU Postdoctoral Fellow.
-Starting August 2025, I will be an Assistant Professor at Taipei School of Economics at National Tsing Hua University.  </span></p>
+  I have received my Ph.D. in Economics from Columbia University on May 2024.
+Starting from August 2025, I am an Assistant Professor at Taipei School of Economics at National Tsing Hua University.
+I am also a Bong and Sul Visiting Research Fellow at the Yonsei Institute of Population and Human Capital.  </span></p>

 <p><span style="font-size:13pt;">
 My primary fields of interest are <b>development economics</b>, <b>political economy</b>, and <b>public economics</b>.
 I am also interested in <i>labor economics</i>. </span></p>